Stability phenomena for Martin boundaries of relatively hyperbolic groups: Introduction

 In general, identifying the homeomorphism type of the Martin boundary is difficult and there are few example for which we know whether the Martin boundary is stable.
 Often, all the $r$-Martin compactifications are homeomorphic for $r<R$ but not at $r=R$.

-For example, when $\Gamma$ is an abelian group of rank $d$ with a finitely supported probability measure $\mu$, the $r$-Martin boundary of a finitely supported probability measure $\mu$ on an abelian group of rank $d$ is homeomorphic to a $d-1$-dimensional sphere for $r<R$, as proved by Ney and Spitzer in a particular case \cite{NeySpitzer} whereas the $R$-Martin boundary is reduced to a point, see \cite[\S 25.B]{Woess-book}.
+Let us give some examples.
+We start with the classical case of finitely supported random walks in $\Z^d$.
+It is well known there are no non-constant positive $R$-harmonic function and so the $R$-Martin boundary is reduced to a point.
+Actually to ensure the existence of the $R$-Martin boundary, we need to ensure that the random walk is $R$-transient, that is $G_R(x,y)$ is finite, so we need to assume that $d\geq 3$ (see \cite[\S 7.B]{Woess-book} for more details).
+On the other hand, the $r$-Martin boundary is homeomorphic to a $d-1$-dimensional sphere for $r<R$, as proved by Ney and Spitzer in some particular case \cite{NeySpitzer}.
+We refer to \cite[\S 25.B]{Woess-book} for a complete discussion.
 In particular, the Martin boundary is stable but not strongly stable.
-Moreover, the $r$-Martin boundary is minimal for every $r\leq R$.
+Moreover, in this situation, the $r$-Martin boundary is minimal for every $r\leq R$.

 For nilpotent groups, we do not know in general the homeomorphism type of the $r$-Martin boundary.
 However, according to results of Margulis \cite{Margulis}, we know that for finitely supported random walks, it is not reduced to a point for $r<R$, whereas the $R$-Martin boundary is reduced to a point.
 We do not know if the $r$-Martin boundary is minimal when $r< R$.